 With LNG Canada expected to send its first gas shipment to Asia sometime in 2025, South Korea and Japan don’t have to wait much longer.
 As two of the largest LNG importers in the world, they have since signed multiple supply deals with other countries abroad such as Australia, Qatar, Oman, and the U.S.

-According to the latest industry outlooks, global natural gas demand is poised to continue growing for decades.
-As Canada sits on the sidelines, countries like Qatar, Oman, and the United Arab Emirates are snatching up as many LNG supply deals as possible.
-If new supply doesn't come from Canada, it will be produced and exported by other less responsible regimes with little regard for human rights and the environment.
+According to the latest industry outlooks, global natural gas demand is poised to continue growing for decades to come.
+As Canada sits on the sidelines, countries like Qatar, Oman, the United States and the United Arab Emirates are snatching up as many LNG supply deals as possible.
+If new supply doesn't come from Canada, there’s a good chance global market share will be captured by other less transparent and regulated producers.

 It’s not too late to step up and help our Asian and European trade partners with the reliable LNG supply they so desperately want and need, as they have asked us to do many times.